 In 1972, François’ son Pierre joined the goldsmith workshop and added more names to his catalogue of designers, still specialising in limited hand-made editions.
 Poisson, Médaillon ovale, Trèfle, and Masque, Oiseau à la tête penchée by Pablo Picasso and Max Ernst are excellent examples of the collaboration between these most iconic of twentieth century artists and goldsmiths.

-Picasso and great-grandson of the famous writer Victor Hugo, François Hugo, began collaborating on large plates that were part of Picasso’s private collection, personal and treasured objects, of which Picasso kept hidden under wraps.
-The collection of objects Picasso entrusted to François Hugo to be executed in silver and gold.
-Including sculpture, ceramics, and jewellery, the collaboration encompassed the many aspects of art that intrigued Picasso at the time.
+Picasso and François Hugo began collaborating with large plates which were part of Picasso’s private collection.
+Between 1956 and 1967, Picasso gave François different kinds of objects – differential in conception and style – to have them realised in silver and gold.
+Including sculpture, ceramics, and jewellery, the collaboration highlighted the variety of art that intrigued Picasso at the time.

-For a great many years, the existence of these golden medallions were virtually unknown, as Picasso had initially made these pieces with the intention of keeping them for himself and not offering them for sale to the public.
-Only after years of collaboration, did François Hugo gained the permission to commercialise the plates and to recreate a smaller version into the form of 23 kt gold medallions.
-The edition of medallions echo the imagery of the plates and is in an edition of 20, plus two artist’s proofs.
-When Picasso had ask for his collaboration to be realised in gold wearable art, did his contemporaries, Jean Cocteau and Max Ernst, followed his lead shortly after.
+For a very long time, the existence of these gold medallions were virtually unknown, as Picasso had initially made these pieces with the intention of keeping them for himself and not for selling them to the public.
+However, after years of collaboration, François Hugo gained the permission to commercialise the plates and to recreate a smaller version in the form of 23kt gold medallions.
+The medallions echo the imagery of the plates and were made in an edition of 20, plus two artist’s proofs.
+Each medallion has a reference number issued by the Atelier Hugo.